skdelphix/maskdocs/docs/Getting_Started/Data_Source_Support.md

 #### Available Features

 The PostgreSQL connector supports profiling and masking/tokenization features.
-Below is a list of which options are & are not available for jobs using the PostgreSQL connector:
+Below is a list of which options are and are not available for jobs using the PostgreSQL connector:

 |                             | **Feature**             | **Availability**
 | -------------------------   | ---------------------   | ---------------- |